5% discount on stays between 5th January 2024 and 22nd March 2024 (3 night stay minimum).

 A spacious and charming four-bedroom cottage in the heart of the rural Borders, sitting within its own quiet, enclosed garden.
-Well set up for families with table football and access to the owner’s tennis court.
+Well set up for families with table football, stabling, and access to the owner’s tennis court.

 Exceptionally picturesque, this dog-friendly base is as ideal for sightseeing fans as history buffs or activity lovers.

 Behind its white walls and duck egg blue door, Pirnie Cottage is a picture of comfort.
 Your eyes are likely to first be drawn to what wraps it: a large, private, secluded and fully-enclosed – by hedges and fencing – lawned garden in which kids can run and four-legged friends can play.

 Inside, the detached home occupies two floors, with most rooms found downstairs.
 The biggest is a combined, open-plan kitchen/dining space.
 On one side is a dining table seating eight; opposite is the large, well-appointed kitchen and its island, where stools enable coffee stops or chats with the chef.